TobiasSekan/NetOdt/readme.md

   * Horizontal line
 * Support for font and font size for each text passage
 * Data type support for table cells (currency for `decimal`, ...)

-Later, need more work:
-* Header and footer
-  * need a lot of work on sytles.xml
-  * investigation into split styles informations
-* ...

 ## Bugs report and feature requests
 [Please use the GitHub issues tracker](https://github.com/TobiasSekan/NetOdt/issues)